 The creative industries directly impact the prisms through which we all see the world and refract those images in a way that influences not only our perception, but also our behaviour, and the power of this is not to be underestimated.
 Not only do the creative industries show us what we see in the world, but also how we see ourselves, how we see others, and the stories that we attach to that imagery.
 From entertainment, to advertising, to art and tech, we hold the power to challenge the perceptions and stereotypes that currently exist and create and elevate cultural edifices that reflect the best in all of us, and thus promote greater equity for our communities and societies.

-The transforming world of equality policy and legislation has led to more stringent demands on cultural and creative organisations to deliver programmes that are aligned to fast moving developments in good ‘diversity practice’.
-Production companies today are expected by funders, reviewers and savvy audiences to be inclusive at levels of workforce, direction and audience participation.
+The transforming world of equality policy and legislation has led to more stringent demands on organisations across all sectors to deliver programmes that are aligned to fast moving developments in good ‘diversity practice’.
+Organisations that present art, culture, and entertainment to the public are today expected by funders, reviewers and audiences to have better representation at levels of workforce, direction and audience participation.

 We exist within a working culture that looks at issues of equity and representation as an addendum to the ‘core business’, and so facilitates the handling of these issues as an addition to their main focus.
 Such measures can also be perceived by overworked producers and staff as a restriction, or simply a statutory requirement; as boxes to tick to ensure funding and legal compliance.
 In this context, it can seem a challenge to design really creative and exciting answers to the question of inclusion.
 These might involve, for example, giving space to new voices in direction, production, curation, and scripting.

 Whilst this is a challenge for many entities, working through these issues, and implementing change can bring in new audiences and greater levels of recognition, unexpected leaps in creativity and co-creation, and affinity across peoples.